 - Electric fields

-Complete avoidance of these non-natural fields is not necessary for health — nor would it be possible.
+For most of us, complete avoidance of these man-made fields is not necessary for health — nor would it be possible.

 Instead, simple reduction of exposures — with special emphasis on avoiding common over-exposures — is what matters most.

-In other words, with EMF, avoid the danger zones.
+In other words, the best advice is: With EMF, avoid the danger zones.

-And if you’re dealing with more severe health challenges, take it a step further, and reduce overall exposure a little further.
+And if you’re dealing with more severe health challenges, take it a step further: reduce overall exposure even more intentionally.

 When nothing else works — when you’re bouncing from concept to concept, approach to approach — you could be dealing with an unhealthy building.

-I had spent years developing awareness of the other Pillars of Health, and seen how important they were.
-The other Pilalrs returned, to me, the ability to function in every day life.
+After all, I spent years growing knowledge about all the Pillars of Health, seeing just how important they each were.
+The other Pillars returned to me the ability to function in every day life.

-But it was understanding, finally, that I was living and working in sick buildings that allowed me to improve dramatically, and allowed the benefits of the other Pillars to really shine.
+But it was understanding, finally, that I was living and working in sick buildings that allowed me to improve dramatically, and allowed the effects of the other Pillars of Health to really come forward.

-With that change in environment came a return of my health that would not have been possible had I stayed in a sick building.
+With big changes in my environments came a return of my health that would not have been possible had I stayed in sick buildings.

-Avoiding any Pillar, alone, can set back your health.
+My conclusions are: avoiding any Pillar of Health, alone, could set back your health.
 This was true for me, and I’ve seen it with countless clients.
-Gut, sleep, movement, nutrients — it all matters.
+Gut, sleep, movement, nutrients — they all matter.

 But the health of a building can be an unique dead weight on your efforts, working directly against your healing, and making each step harder.
-By contrast, a healthy, clean building can be a source, itself, of healing — making progress easy.
+In stark contrast, a healthy, clean building can be a source, itself, of healing — making progress almost easy.